 Our fees in connection with these services are charged on a fixed fee basis, please contact us for further information.

-For those clients who are confident about completing the documents themselves, we also offer a documentation checking service for a fixed fee with no VAT payable.
+For those clients who are confident about completing the documents themselves, we also offer a documentation checking service for a fixed fee.

 3. Registration of existing EPA

 For those clients with an existing Enduring Power of Attorney, this remains valid and covers your property and financial affairs.
 However, if the donor should lose mental capacity it is at that stage that the Office of the Public Guardian requires the document to be registered with them.
-Ferndown Solicitors can assist in making this application for a fixed fee with no VAT.
+Ferndown Solicitors can assist in making this application for a fixed fee.

 4. Court of Protection

 For those clients who need to apply to the Court of Protection for a loved one who has sadly lost mental capacity, we are able to assist you in making such an application.
-This is charged at the fixed fee approved by the Court of Protection but will not be subject to an additional charge to VAT.
+This is charged at the fixed fee approved by the Court of Protection.

 Contact us to arrange an appointment to talk over your situation with Kate Pelzer.